trex-paxos/trex-paxos-jvm/README.md

 - [x] Write extensive documentation, including detailed JavaDoc.
 - [x] Write a `Network` for a demo.
 Kwik does not support connection fail-over.
 So will make something QUIC-like over UDP.
+- [x] Implement Voting Weights for Flexible Paxos.
 - [ ] Implement cluster membership changes as UPaxos.
 - [ ] Implement corfu distributed shared log as a full demo.
-- [ ] Add in phi acculmulator for leader failure detection.
+- [ ] Add in phi accumulator for leader failure detection.

 ## Attribution